The Future of the InternetView PDF

 Communities of color and women, while too often underrepresented among the leadership of the Fortune 500 companies, are strategically leveraging the innovation economy to create new businesses, products, and solutions—or increase the efficiency and profitability of existing businesses.
 Social media and digital marketing are expanding the customer base traditionally accessible to our communities.

-- Mike Muse, a politics and pop culture influencer, uses his brand to produce music, educate his followers and invest in underserved youth.
-He was named a My Brother’s Keeper millennial entrepreneurship ambassador by President Barack Obama, and appointed to the Small Business Administration’s Council on Underrepresented Communities.
+- Mike Muse, a politics and pop culture influencer, uses his brand to produce music, educate his followers, and invest in underserved youth.
+He was named a My Brother’s Keeper millennial entrepreneurship ambassador by President Barack Obama, and was appointed to the Small Business Administration’s Council on Underrepresented Communities.

 - Even before he was named a Senior Curator by the Museum of Contemporary Art Detroit, Larry Ossei Mensah was curating art as an “independent curator and cultural critic.”
 A co-founder of ARTNOIR, Mensah curates exhibitions that showcase fresh, diverse, global creatives.